loclv/hashnode-blog-backup/cldlkzy7o000f09jt8djo1ya9.md

 I want to check if the zip file is encrypted or protected by a password.

 So, when I read that file, the error occurred.
 The error message should be exported from the library.
+Something like "File contains encrypted entry 😅".

 ## 🦊 Solution